-SAS Online don't give stock tips or research report regarding buying and selling of stocks nor help traders & investors to booste knowledge about financial market by provding offline or online educational blogs in order to succeed.
+SAS Online don't give stock tips or research report regarding buying and selling of stocks nor help traders & investors to boost their knowledge about the financial market, by providing offline or online educational blogs in order to succeed.

 SAS Online Customer Service

-SAS Online offers the following communication for its clients to get in touch with them:
+SAS Online offers the following communication modes for its clients:

 - Email – firstname.lastname@example.org